-For International Women’s Day and throughout 2019, the award-winning Green Gathering festival is joining forces with pioneers City to Sea to empower women to choose Plastic Free Periods.
+For International Women’s Day 2019 and into the future, the award-winning Green Gathering is joining forces with pioneers City to Sea to empower women to choose Plastic Free Periods.

 Almost 12 million pads, panty liners and tampons are disposed of every day in the UK alone – with many being flushed down the loo and ending up in our oceans.
 A ‘conventional’ menstrual pad can contain as much plastic as four carrier bags.
 Those that don’t pollute the waterways are sent to landfill and may live longer than the person who used them.